joeferner/node-java/README.md

 *java.newShort(val)**

 Creates a new java short.
-This is needed because javascript does not have the concept of a short.
+This is needed because JavaScript does not have the concept of a short.

 __Arguments__